defuncart/game-in-a-week/IdleCapitalist/README.md

 * Business, Manager, and Update data are stored as customs assets.
 * Modular approach in which new businesses, managers or updates can easily be added.
 * Player data is saved to disk (via Binary Serialization).
-* Locailzation is incorporated throughout.
+* Localization is incorporated throughout.
 * Optimized assets (Sprite Packer).
 * iOS Launch Screen.
-* A complete write-up of the game design can be found in [GameDesignDocumentation.pdf](GameDesignDocumentation.pdf).
+* A complete write-up of the game design can be found in [GameDesignDocument.pdf](GameDesignDocument.pdf).

 ## Play Online

-The game can be played in the browser [here](https://defuncart.itch.io/idlecapitalist).
+The game can be played in the browser [here](http://defuncart.github.io/game-in-a-week/IdleCapitalist/).

 ## Conclusion